-The following management discussion and analysis (the "MD&A") of the operations and consolidated financial position of Falco Resources Ltd. ("Falco" or the "Company") for the three-month and six-month periods ended December 31, 2023, should be read in conjunction with Falco's audited consolidated financial statements as at and for the year ended June 30, 2023 (the "Annual Financial Statements"), and is intended to supplement and complement the Company's unaudited condensed interim financial statements and related notes as of December 31, 2023, and for the three-month and six-month periods ended December 31, 2023 and 2022 (the "Financial Statements").
+The following management discussion and analysis (the "MD&A") of the operations and consolidated financial position of Falco Resources Ltd. ("Falco" or the "Company") for the year ended June 30, 2024, should be read in conjunction with Falco's audited consolidated financial statements as at and for the year ended June 30, 2024 (the "Financial Statements").
 The Financial Statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
 Consequently, all comparative financial information presented in the MD&A reflects the consistent application of IFRS.

 Falco's management ("Management") is responsible for the preparation of the consolidated financial statements and other financial information relating to the Company included in the MD&A. The Board of Directors (the "Board") is responsible for ensuring that Management fulfills its responsibilities for financial reporting.
 In furtherance of the foregoing, the Board has appointed an Audit Committee composed of a majority of independent directors.
 The Audit Committee meets with Management in order to discuss results of operations and the financial condition of the Company prior to making recommendations and submitting the consolidated financial statements to the Board for its consideration and approval for issuance to shareholders.
-The information included in the MD&A is as of February 22, 2024, the date the Board approved the Financial Statements, following the recommendation of the Audit Committee.
+The information included in the MD&A is as of September 18, 2024, the date the Board approved the Financial Statements, following the recommendation of the Audit Committee.
 All monetary amounts included in this report are expressed in Canadian dollars, the Company's reporting and functional currency, unless otherwise noted.
 The MD&A contains forward-looking statements and should be read in conjunction with the risk factors described in the "Cautionary Statement Regarding Forward-Looking Statements" section.